Meet the individuals who are helping make Inspired Teaching a reality.

 After studying Studio Art and Secondary Education at the University of Maryland, Monique started her teaching career in 2009 as a member of the first cohort of Inspired Teaching Fellows.
 Upon completion of the program, she landed her dream job teaching preKindergarten for DC Public Schools.
 Since then, she has been a highly rated teacher each year, and looks forward to many more years in the classroom.
 Monique returned to Center for Inspired Teaching to serve as a mentor and a course instructor.
 She is completing a Master’s in the Art of Teaching at Trinity College and is an advocate and activist for educational equity.

-Sarah Radomsky graduated from Georgetown University with a BA in Russian and will begin a Master’s program in Eurasian, Russian, and East European Studies at Georgetown the fall of 2014.
+Sarah Radomsky is a BLISS content expert.
+Sarah graduated from Georgetown University with a BA in Russian and will begin a Master’s program in Eurasian, Russian, and East European Studies at Georgetown the fall of 2014.
 She has lived and studied in Slovakia, Tajikistan, and Russia.
 Her main research interests are nationalism and Islam in Central Asia.

-Lashunda is a McKinley Tech Trainer.
+Lashunda is a BLISS Teacher Leader and a McKinley Tech Trainer.
 At McKinley Technology High School in Washington, DC, she teaches AP US Government, DC History, and American Government.
 Ms. Reynolds has spearheaded the Black History Programs in her school in the past years.

 Dr. Blair A. Ruble